Julius Edgar Lilienfeld

-Julius Edgar Lilienfeld (April 18, 1882 – August 28, 1963) was an Austro-Hungarian, and later American (where he moved in 1921) physicist and electrical engineer, who has been credited with the first patent on the field-effect (FET) (1925).
-He was never able to build a working practical semiconducting device based on this concept, additionally, because of his failure to publish articles in learned journals and since high-purity semiconductor materials were not available to him, his FET patent never achieved fame, causing confusion for later inventors.
+Julius Edgar Lilienfeld (April 18, 1882 – August 28, 1963) was an Austro-Hungarian, and later American (where he moved in 1921) electrical engineer and physicist who has been credited with the first patent on the field-effect transistor in 1925.
+He was never able to build a working practical semiconductor device based on his concept.
+Additionally, because he didn't publish articles in learned journals and since high-purity semiconductor materials were not available to him, his FET patent never achieved fame, causing confusion for later inventors.

 Early life

-Lilienfeld was born in Lemberg (present-day Lviv) in the Austrian part of the Austro-Hungarian Empire.
+Lilienfeld was born to a Jewish family in Lemberg (present-day Lviv) in the Austrian part of the Austro-Hungarian Empire.
 Lilienfeld's father was the lawyer Sigmund Lilienfeld, his mother Sarah Jampoler Lilienfeld.

 Education

 After graduating high school in 1899, between 1900 and 1904, Lilienfeld studied at the Friedrich-Wilhelms-Universität (renamed Humboldt University in 1949), in Berlin, where he received his Ph.D. on February 18, 1905.
 In 1905, he started work at the physics institute at Leipzig University as an untenured professor.